Serving

 Most

-A fiery curry with plenty of beef and eggplant flavor.
-Seen Note-3 about hotness.
-This dish can be made well ahead up to adding the chili strips and basil leaves.
+A medium to fiery curry with plenty of beef and eggplant flavor.
+See Note-3 about hotness.
+This dish can be made ahead, leaving the Eggplant a bit undercooked and adding Chili Strips and Basil at serving.

 1/2